 Once the beans are pureed or mashed, a mere handful of other ingredients bring the hummus to life.
 Hummus can be very spicy or mild, very lemony or garlicky, very hot or mild.

 Of course every version of a recipe will have a different nutritional value.
-But overall, fresh, homemade hummus contains good fats from seed and/or olive oil, great fiber from the beans and good protein also from the beans.
+But overall, fresh, homemade hummus contains a good fat like olive oil, great fiber from the vegetables used and good protein from the beans.
 It makes a great vegetarian snack or main meal.
 Not that vegetarian is necessarily healthier than another way of eating.

 For someone who is controlling their carbohydrate intake, you’ll have to look at the Net Carbs and factor that into your daily carb count.
 This is where you look at the carbs and subtract the fiber.
 The difference that remains is the carbs that impact on your blood sugar level.